OCA/hr/hr_period/README.rst

 Create a fiscal year
 --------------------
-Go to: Human Resources -> Configuration -> Payroll -> Payoll Fiscal Year
+Go to: Human Resources -> Configuration -> Payroll -> Payroll Fiscal Year

  - Select a type of schedule, e.g. monthly
  - Select a duration, e.g. from 2015-01-01 to 2015-12-31